seungwonlee003/distributed-key-value-store-test/README.md

-I wanted to make a fully functional and linearizable distributed key-value store.
-To achieve this, I adopted a Raft consensus algorithm.
-I first implemented the Raft core and I found it neccessary to implement additional linearizable reads and client-side deduplication mechanism to ensure the full linearizability.
-To make distributed key-value store fully functional, I also made durable disk writes for persistent states such as votedFor, and others including log entries, and the state machine.
-Below are the in-depth details of each component of my distributed key-value store.
+I aimed to build a fully functional, linearizable distributed key-value store using the Raft consensus algorithm.
+To achieve this, I first implemented Raft’s core functionality and then added linearizable reads and a client-side deduplication mechanism to ensure full linearizability.
+For durability, I incorporated persistent disk writes for states like votedFor, log entries, and the state machine.
+Below are the detailed components of my distributed key-value store.

-Distributed key-value store was made with Java with the help of Spring.
-Persistent states and logs are persisted on disk with using append-only, file-backed logs and the state machine is persisted with embedded H2 database.
-Internal RPC calls and client's interaction with the database are simulated with RESTful APIs based on HTTP.
+The store is built in Java using Spring.
+Persistent states and logs are stored on disk with append-only, file-backed logs, while the state machine is persisted using an embedded H2 database.
+Internal RPCs and client interactions are handled via RESTful HTTP APIs.

-leader election

-log replication

-linearizable reads across all nodes

-log entries persistence via bin log

-client side de-duplication

-extensions:
-log compaction via snapshots

-article: why distributed systems are hard - lessons learnt from building raft-based distributed key value store
+Leader Election

+Log Replication

+Linearizable Reads Across All Nodes

+Log Entry Persistence via Binary Log

+Client-Side Deduplication

+Extensions: Log Compaction via Snapshots
+Article: "Why Distributed Systems Are Hard: Lessons Learned from Building a Raft-Based Distributed Key-Value Store"